 The craquelin dough can be made in advance and chilled until needed.
 If you have any dough left over, simply wrap it up and freeze it for use at a later time.

-I have flavoured the dough with blackcurrant powder (avalable from specialist food shops or online), but you can omit this completed, and just use food colouring.
+I have flavoured the dough with blackcurrant powder (available from specialist food shops or online), but you can omit this and use food colouring.
 Alternatively, you can use other fruit powders, vanilla extract, ground ginger, lemon zest or orange zest for different flavours.